ac-music-extension-j/ac-music-extension-j/readme.md

 # Animal Crossing Music 🍀 (J variant)

-**Animal Crossing Music** is a fun extension for Chrome and Firefox that lets you play Animal Crossing's music in the browser while you browse the web! ✨
+**Animal Crossing Music** is a fun browser extension that lets you play Animal Crossing's music in the browser while you browse the web! ✨

+The J variant was made after over 3 years of no upstream maintenance, and a strong love for Animal Crossing 💌

 The music updates in real-time on the hour, and informs you via an optional desktop notification and customizable town tune! 🌱

-***The J variant of Animal Crossing Music is not official.** Please do not go to PikaDude, anyone who works on the main project, or anyone in the Discord server, for any kind of support.*
+***The J variant of Animal Crossing Music is not associated with upstream.** Please do not go to PikaDude, anyone who works on the main project, or anyone in the Discord server, for any kind of support.*

 ## Features
-### Hourly Music 🕒
+### Hourly music 🕒
 Listen to the corresponding hourly music from the main Animal Crossing titles:
   - Animal Crossing
   - Wild World / City Folk
   - New Leaf
   - New Horizons

-'Raining' and 'snowing' variants are also included!
+Raining and snowing variants are also included!

-### Live Weather 🌧
+### Live weather 🌧
-You can enable the "Live Weather" function so weather variants of the hourly music can be automatically picked according to the weather in your specified location!
+If you enable the "Live Weather" function, weather variants of the hourly music will be automatically picked according to the weather in your specified location!

 ### K.K.
 Slider 🎙
 Listen to K.K.
 Slider's songs!
 The extension features both 'live' and 'aircheck' version of his tunes.

 You can choose whether to keep his appearances to the usual Saturday nights, or to play his songs 24/7.

-### Town Tune 🎵
+### Town tune 🎵
-The extension features an awesome Town Tune editor available within the browser.
+The extension features an awesome town tune editor available within the browser.

-With it you can compose your custom Town Tune, which will be played every time an hour passes, just like the games!
+With it, you can compose your custom town tune!
+It'll be played every time an hour passes, just like in the games!

 ## Installation
 ### Stable release